-A subrecipient (of subawardee) is arranged for with a subcontract.
+A subrecipient (or subawardee) is arranged for with a subcontract (sometimes called SubK).
 A subcontract provides for funds to perform part of a project as a collaborator or co-Principal Investigator.
-Can be either a formally designated project in which the direct sponsor receives funds from a prime sponsor, or an arrangement in which the University provides funds for performing part of a project to another organization.
+A subrecipient may be either a formally-designated project in which the direct sponsor receives funds from a prime sponsor or an arrangement in which the University provides funds for performing part of a project to another organization.

 - Subrecipient Monitoring Guide and Roles & Responsibilities Appendix Refer to this for an overview of departmental and central administration roles and responsibilities during a subaward.